Wallace H. Nutting

-Wallace Hall Nutting (born June 3, 1928) is a retired United States Army general who served as Commander in Chief, United States Southern Command (USCINCSOUTH) from 1979 to 1983 and as Commander in Chief, United States Readiness Command (USCINCRED) from 1983 to 1985.
+Wallace Hall Nutting (3 June 1928 – 17 August 2023) was a United States Army general who served as Commander in Chief, United States Southern Command (USCINCSOUTH) from 1979 to 1983 and as Commander in Chief, United States Readiness Command (USCINCRED) from 1983 to 1985.

 Early life

-Nutting was born on June 3, 1928, in Newton, Massachusetts.
+Nutting was born on 3 June 1928, in Newton, Massachusetts.

 Career

 Nutting's military service began when he served in the Maine National Guard.
 After graduating from Phillips Exeter Academy in 1946, he received an appointment to the United States Military Academy, graduating in 1950 with a B.S. degree in military engineering.
 Nutting later received an M.A. degree in international affairs from George Washington University in 1963.

 Nutting saw combat in the Korean War and served as a commander during two tours in the Vietnam War.
 He was awarded the Silver Star and the Soldier's Medal for his service in Korea, the latter for rescuing a wounded female Korean civilian from a minefield.
 Nutting also received two Purple Hearts for his service in Korea.

 His commands include the 1st Squadron, 10th Cavalry, 4th Infantry Division in Vietnam; the 11th Armored Cavalry Regiment; the 3rd Armored Division; United States Southern Command from 1979 to 1983; and United States Readiness Command from 1983 to 1985.